vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     ~/.vim/plugin/whitespace/squeeze.vim
     ~/.vim/plugin/whitespace/trim.vim

-The clue here to how this works is in the command that `:help load-plugins` suggests as the analogue to what it does internally:
+Remember how we mentioned Vim's thinly-veiled `:runtime` wrappers?
+This is one of them.
+The clue here to how this works is in the command that `:help load-plugins` suggests as an analogue to what it does internally:

     :runtime! plugin/**/*.vim